How to use cloud-init

 Examples

-’s key from Launchpad into the newly created container
+The following command injects someuser’s key from Launchpad into the newly created container:

 lxc launch ubuntu:24.04 container -c cloud-init.ssh-keys.mykey=root:lp:someuser

 The example profile configuration below defines a key to be injected on an instance.
-The injected key enables the owner of the private key to SSH into the instance as a user named user
+The injected key enables the owner of the private key to SSH into the instance as a user named user:

 config: